 Tech-touch is indicated for services that do not require human intervention, or which only require humanised contact in very specific situations.

-Consequently, this service model is also used for scalable actions aimed at reaching and serving a high number of customers simultaneously.
+Consequently, this customer service model is also used for scalable actions aimed at reaching and serving a high number of customers simultaneously.

-The second in the list of service models is the Low-touch, which implements a little more human interaction than the previous one.
+The second in the list of customer service models is the Low-touch, which implements a little more human interaction than the previous one.

 In this case, the agent’s interaction complements the service provided by the automation tools.